 What is paternity leave?

 Studies have found that paternity leave is good for the health and wellbeing of the mother, as well as building stronger relationships between father and child.
-It's also good for the relationship between the parents.
+It's also good for the relationship between the new parents, too.

-Paternity leave is also available for parents who are adopting a child, or having a baby through surrogacy.
+Paternity leave is also available for parents who are adopting a child, or for the intended parent if having a baby through a surrogacy arrangement.

-In the UK new dads are entitled to up to two consecutive weeks of paternity leave, depending on their length of service so far.
-You must have been working for the same employer for 26 weeks by the end of the 15th week before the week your baby is due.
+The statutory paternity leave entitlement for new dads In the UK is up to two consecutive weeks, depending on how long they’ve been in their job.
+To get the full entitlement, you must have been working for the same employer for 26 weeks by the end of the 15th week before your baby’s due date.

 No matter how many babies you have, the allowance stays the same.
-So you wouldn’t get 16 weeks for octuplets, unfortunately!
-You’re also entitled to time off to join your partner for two antenatal appointments (up to 6.5 hours each).
+So, you wouldn’t get 16 weeks for octuplets, unfortunately!
+You’re also entitled to time off work to join your partner for two antenatal appointments (up to 6.5 hours each).

 The employment rights of fathers are protected while on paternity leave.
-So this includes your right to pay rises, the accrual of holiday allowance, and returning to work.
+This includes your right to pay rises, the accrual of annual leave allowance, and returning to work.

 Is UK paternity leave paid?